 Then Mordred hears that Arthur (who is alive) has heard of his siege, and is pausing the fight with Launcelot to avenge himself on Mordred.
 Mordred draws many knights to fight with him, since many lords now think that life with Arthur is one of constant war, and they’d do better to fight for Mordred.

-Mordred may not have known that Arthur was still alive, but this knowledge doesn’t change his decision.
+Mordred already knew that Arthur was likely still alive, and now his goal is to seize the throne.
 Other knights too are sensing that Arthur’s regime is crumbling, and they opportunistically change sides.

 Chapter 2 Arthur comes to Dover with a great navy.
 A great battle takes place, and Arthur’s men drive back Mordred’s, until they flee.
 Gawaine is then found lying half-dead in a boat.
 Arthur weeps of sorrow, crying that he’s now lost Gawaine and Launcelot, the two men he most loves.
 Gawaine cries that he caused all this pain and war.
 He asks for pen and paper, and writes to Launcelot that he’s been mortally wounded at the site of the wound that Launcelot gave him.
 He writes that his death was his own fault, not Launcelot’s, and asks Launcelot to return to Camelot to pray for his soul.
 At noon, Gawaine dies.
 The king has him buried in a chapel within Dover Castle.